Emadmasroor/E21-F25/HW/HW3.md

 ## (2) Completing the function activity from class

 Write the function `lightUp` as defined in the comments below.
-Turn in code including the function definition as well as the `while` loop you can see beneath the function definition.
+Turn in code including the function definition as well as the `while` loop you can see beneath the function definition, inside a single file.

 You will probably want to use `if` statements so that the strings `red`, `green` and `blue` can be interpreted correctly.